Collection of Unpaid Membership Fees

 Pretty much any business that takes monthly payment for a contracted service could experience this same kind of issue.

-There’s the obvious route of calling the debtor or writing to them periodically with an increasingly serious tone in the hope that this is enough to prompt payment.
+There’s the obvious route of calling the debtor or writing to them periodically with an increasingly serious tone in the hope that this is enough to collect membership payment.
 In many cases, this is more than enough to resolve the issue, but there will be the odd case where this has no effect at all.

 You need to have another option or you could face losing hundreds of pounds or spending time you can’t afford to lose on a lengthy route to repayment through the small claims court.